The Components of a Web Development Team

 Minimum Viable Product (MVP)

-A baseline working version with essential features is deployed early for stakeholder feedback to guide evolution.
+A baseline working version with essential features is deployed early to gather stakeholder feedback and guide its evolution.

 Final Iterations